What You Can Do to Improve Mesothelioma Survival

 Finding a specialist or a team of specialists is one of the most important decisions a patient can make.
-Specialists offer skills including the ability to diagnose mesothelioma and develop personalized, unique treatment options for each individual patient.
+Specialists offer skills — the ability to diagnose mesothelioma and develop personalized, unique treatment options for each individual patient.
 They also offer professional medical advice and manage possible side effects of treatments.

 Though mesothelioma remains rare, specialists many patients each year, allowing them to become familiar with the cancer, its treatment plans, and side effects of treatments.

 They will have knowledge about the newest, most promising treatment options for the patient and will be well connected with the clinical trial community, thereby helping their patient discover the most advanced and appropriate trial for them.